galfar/deskew/Readme.md

 #### Notes

-On Linux, you need to have libtiff 4.x installed (package is called libtiff5).
+For TIFF support in Linux and macOS you need to have libtiff 4.x installed (package is usually called libtiff5).

 Version History
 ------------------------
+1.25 2018-05-19:

+  - fix #6: Preserve DPI measurement system (TIFF)
+  - fix #4: Output image not saved in requested format (when deskewing is skipped)
+  - dynamic loading of libtiff library - adds TIFF support in macOS when libtiff is installed

 1.21 2017-11-01:

   - fix #8: Cannot compile in Free Pascal 3.0+ (Windows) - Fails to link precompiled LibTiff library
   - fix #7: Windows FPC build fails with *Access violation exception* when loading certain TIFFs (especially those saved by Windows Photo Viewer etc.)

 1.20 2016-09-01: